-Once you have put the mounting brackets onto the two SFP devices, install them on the top (component) side of the circuit board and cable them to the LC adapter output connectors on the main module with the fiber cable assemblies provided.
+Once you have put the mounting brackets onto the two SFP devices, install them on the top side of the circuit board and cable them to the output connectors on the main module with the fiber cable assembly provided.
+Figure 7 shows an example of a finished SFP installation on a 8943FC module with the locations of the hardware components, connectors, and plastic cable guides.